elementh/dotfiles/README.md

 # dotfiles
 :cyclone: My dotfiles &lt;3

-A copy of my dotfiles for zsh and git; they are totally n00b level tho.
+A copy of my dotfiles for zsh and git.

 ## License